Lu Zhi (Han dynasty): Life

 Lu Zhi was born in Zhuo Commandery (涿郡, Zhuōjùn; present-day Zhuozhou, Hebei).
 He studied under Ma Rong and Zheng Xuan was one of his classmates.
 As Ma Rong was a consort kin, his family was wealthy and his household had many songstresses and dancers.
 During his time studying with Ma Rong, Lu Zhi concentrated on his studies and never once looked at the songstresses and dancers, earning his teacher's respect.

+In c.August 168, as a civilian, Lu Zhi wrote to Dou Wu, father of the empress dowager Dou Miao, advising him not to accept the titles given to him and his family for his role in crowning Emperor Ling of Han; Dou rejected the advice.

 In 175, a rebellion led by "barbarians" in Jiujiang broke out.
 On account of his literary and martial abilities, Lu Zhi was made Administrator of Jiujiang.
 The rebels surrendered to Lu peacefully; Lu later resigned, citing an illness.

 He was among the most pre-eminent scholars of the era, known for his study of texts on Chinese rituals and his assistance in compiling the Han Records of the Eastern Lodge (t 東觀漢記, s 东观汉记, Dōngguān Hànjì).
 His students included Gao You, later a scholarly commentator on the Chinese classics; Liu Bei, later the emperor of Shu during the Three Kingdoms; his relative Liu Deran; and Gongsun Zan, later a regional warlord.
 While in the service of the Han government, Lu Zhi led imperial forces to attack the Yellow Turban rebels in 184, but was removed from command after the eunuch Zuo Feng (左豐) made false accusations against him; Lu Zhi had refused to bribe Zuo Feng.

 Huangfu Song, who took over command of the imperial troops from Lu Zhi, continued to use Lu as a strategist and reported his contributions to the imperial court.
 Thus, in the same year, Lu Zhi regained his post as Master of Writing (尚书).
 Later, he warned against Dong Zhuo's sudden displacement of Emperor Shao.

 After Dong Zhuo's rise to power, Lu eventually resigned from court, citing his old age and ill health.
+As he feared that he may be harmed, he left the capital via a secluded route.
+Indeed, Dong Zhuo did send troops after him, but did not manage to capture him.
+Lu Zhi then became a hermit in Shanggu Commandery, refusing all contact with outsiders, even as Yuan Shao invited him to become an advisor.
+Lu Zhi then died in 192.